How to Change File Permissions in Windows 10?

 - Navigate to “Security” tab and click on “Edit” button showing against “To change permissions, click Edit”.

-- On the next screen, you can add or remove user and setup required permission for each user.
+- On the next screen, you can select an existing users in the list or add / remove user and setup required permission for each user.

 Some of us setup “Read-only” or “Hidden” attributes under “General” tab of the file or folder’s “Properties”.
 However, any user can easily disable these attributes.
 So, setting up permissions is necessary to protect inappropriate access of your content.
 In addition, as an administrator you can take the ownership of the files and check the content if required.